pycom/pycom-documentation/content/pybytes/gettingstarted.md

 ![](/gitbook/assets/pybytes/add-device/pybytes-provisioning.png)

-1. This will ask for a `Pybytes activation token`.
+2. This will ask for a `Pybytes activation token`.
 Generate a token from pybytes and paste it in the Firmware Updater tool.
 This will instantly generate a success message in Pybytes.

 ![](/gitbook/assets/pybytes/add-device/pybytes-provisioning2.png)
-1. Continue with the firmware update to the device.
+3. Continue with the firmware update to the device.

 ## Step 4: Your first signal

 1. Reset your Pycom device using the reset button.
 This will reboot the device and activate the Pybytes connection automatically.
-The output will look similar to this:
+The output will look similar to this.
+You should see the `Last Connection` status in Pybytes change from `Never` to `Seconds ago`
     ```
     >>> ets Jun  8 2016 00:22:57